ntoll/upytest/README.md

    You should be able to use the `type` attribute of `"mpy"` (for MicroPython) and `"py"` (for Pyodide) interchangeably.

-Finally, point your browser at your `index.html` and your should see the test suite run.
+Finally, point your browser at your `index.html` and you should see the test suite run.

 ### Writing tests